The UK Master’s Dissertation Blueprint: Securing a Distinction (70%+)

 Chapter 5: Discussion & Conclusion (The "So What?")

-The Discussion Loop: Closing the Gap
+The Discussion Loop: Closing the Academic Gap

 Strategic Humility: The Role of Limitations

 One of the most powerful "Distinction signals" is the Limitations section.
-A 2:1 student often tries to present their research as perfect.
+A 2:1 student often tries to present their research as flawless.
 A Distinction student demonstrates high-level academic maturity by identifying the boundaries of their work.

 Ready to Secure Your Distinction?